gato-gordo/ui_architecture_tools_processes/README.md

 [React][react]

 [PreactJS][preact] - Lighter weight library that uses React API.
-Works well as a production build target for React--i.e., develop in React with React dev tools and then have a build task that creates a production build using Preact (it's as easy as running a different webpack loader in a prod environment)
+Works well as a production build target for React--i.e., develop in React with React dev tools and then have a build task in prod that uses Preact (it's as easy as running a different webpack loader in a prod environment)

 ##### Know #####
 [Angular 1][ang]